sholiday/waterloo-fulltime-guide/index.md

 * [LinkedIn Premium](https://premium.linkedin.com) - LinkedIn itself already has some great tools; adding a premium search functionality to that experience can only enhance your search.

 Note that even as a co-op student, it can take a while (up to a few months) to find a full-time position if you end up not returning to a previous employer, for whatever reason.
 Keep applying, keep learning, keep trying - persistence and confidence is key.
 You will find a job in time - everyone does, in some way or another.
+And when the offers start to come in, try to keep things in perspective.
+Yes, choosing your first full-time job is an important decision, but it is not forever.
+Think of it as a step towards building your career.

 General tips & advice: